Using the editing suite

-You can use the editing suite to either build a profile from scratch, or to alter an existing one.
+You can use the editing suite to either build a convention from scratch, or to alter an existing one.
 You can only access the editing suite for a profile if you have editing permission.
-If you are on a team where someone else designs/maintains the profile, it’s possible that you are able to use the Chrome extension to create tagged links, but not able to access the editing suite.
+If you are on a team where someone else designs/maintains the convention, it’s possible that you are able to use the Chrome extension to create tagged links, but not able to access the editing suite.
 There are a range of features which are available in the editing suite.
-At the top of the editing suite is some overall information about your profile: The profile name, a brief description, a list of users, the price plan your profile is at, and the distinction between normal and advanced modes.
+At the top of the editing suite is some overall information about your convention: The convention name, a brief description, a list of users, the price plan your convention is at, and the distinction between normal and advanced modes.
 Normal mode is sufficient for many users, but if you are trying to unite a large organisation with one consistent UTM convention, it is likely that you will need advanced mode.

 The first section of the editing suite which you will see is titled ‘fields’.
 A field is essentially a row of buttons in the button matrix.
 By clicking and dragging in the editing suite, the order of the fields can be changed.
 This will not change anything about how the data in the outputted link is written, but will change the appearance of the button matrix in the Chrome extension.
 The ordering of buttons within a field can also be changed.
 Additional buttons can be added to fields.
 Usually, fields contain buttons, where the selected button sets the value of the field.
 However, fields can also take free-text entry, or a combination of free text and buttons.

-The Chrome Extension of this profile will have a button matrix consisting of six rows.
+The Chrome Extension of this convention will have a button matrix consisting of six rows.